Fri Feb 21 11:01:52 UTC 2025

 The script will expand it using the OpenAI response.

-Why did Harry Potter quit playing Quidditch?
+Why did Harry Potter invite a squirrel to Hogwarts?

 This page is built and hosted entirely within GitLab.
 If you edit in the GitLab web IDE you can created a website without leaving browser.